luucaslfs/binance_trading_bot/README.md

-# A simple trading BOT (using Binance API)
+# A simple trading BOT made with Binance API

-A simple trading bot i will try to deploy
+A simple trading bot.

 server_app pushes data and stores it in a sqlite database trading_script can be used w/ cronjob or windows scheduler to take action